You know that you need to get “real world” experience, but where do you start? Hear what other SJSU students have done.

 Getting an on-campus job is a great way to start building work experience even as a freshman.
 Whether you’re working at Associated Students, Spartan Shops, or as a resident advisor, many of these opportunities teach you real world skills such as communicating with a diverse population, working with a team, and building a strong work ethic.
 For information on federal work-study, see the Financial Aid Office website.

 - SJSU Handshake - Filter by "On-Campus Student Employment" under Job Type to find opportunities.
+Check the On-Campus/Part-Time Job Fairs every semester for an opportunity to meet in person.

 - Associated Students - Variety of positions available.